 We are also proud of the fact that no students who left the academy at the end of Year 11 and Year 13 were in the NEET category (Not in Education, Employment or Training).
 This ties in with the aim of the governing body and all staff employed at the academy to ensure that all young people leave our institution with a positive destination for their future work or study.

-In deciding how to spend the money we carry out an annual review of our pupil premium budget and set about identifying the aims (desired outcomes) that we had for our disadvantages students.
-The audit that has been linked to this page of the website shows what strategies we employed to meet these outcomes.
+In deciding how to spend the money we carry out an annual review of our pupil premium budget and set about identifying the aims (desired outcomes) that we had for our disadvantaged students.
+The audit linked to this page shows what strategies we employed to meet these outcomes.
 There is also an evaluation of those strategies so that there is complete transparency and accountability for the way in which these funds were spent.
 It can also be seen that the final spend was over the amount allocated by the DFE as we believe that it is vital to invest as much as possible in this area to meet our aims.

 In total we recieved: